aimeos/map/README.md

 ### sep()

-Sets the seperator for paths to values in multi-dimensional arrays or objects.
+Sets the separator for paths to values in multi-dimensional arrays or objects.

 ```php
 public function sep( string $char ) : self